 Haskell characterizes Gomez as "doll-like and startled," and to top it all off he squeezes in a reference to Woody Allen and his relationship with the considerably younger Soon-Yi Previn.

-Birthplace: Grand Prairie, Texas, United States of America
+- Birthplace: Grand Prairie, Texas, USA

 Rich Cohen's profile of Margot Robbie, with its cringe-inducing title "Welcome to the Summer of Margot Robbie," was printed in the August 2016 issue of Vanity Fair.
 It inspired many a reaction, none of them positive, and Robbie herself deemed the write-up "creepy."
 It's not hard to see why - this is how Cohen describes the actress: